microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 In real life scenario, this value will depend on your business needs.

 That's it!
-You now have your cache and OAuth autorization policy set up for all the operations of your API.
-The first call to an operation will cache the response of the API.
-From the next call, up to the retention delay (30 seconds in our scenario), the response will come from the cache directly, without hitting the backend API anymore, coming back way faster.
+You now have your cache and OAuth autorization policy set up for all the operations hosted in your `Products` API.
+The first call to an operation will hit the backend and cache the response for this endpoint.
+Starting from the next call, up to the retention delay (30 seconds in our scenario), the response will come from the cache directly, without hitting the backend API anymore, returning way faster.
 Send another request to the same endpoint a few times to see the impact of caching the results of the API with Redis.

 </details>